SUZUKI Seijun Retrospective Tour

 The Japan Foundation, Toronto is proud to celebrate the centennial of legendary Japanese filmmaker, SUZUKI Seijun 鈴木 清順, with a Canada-wide retrospective tour of his prolific body of work.
 Starting from April through to September, cinematheques from across the country will be participating in the retrospective with rare screenings of Suzuki’s films from his five-decade-long career, all in glorious 35mm print!

-All rare 35mm prints were imported from the Film Library of the Japan Foundation’s headquarters in Tokyo.
+All rare 35mm prints were imported from the Film Library of the Japan Foundation’s Tokyo headquarters.

 Touring program curated by Dr. William Carroll, the author of Suzuki Seijun and Postwar Japanese Cinema and Assistant Professor of East Asian Studies at the University of Alberta.
 Also, join Dr. Carroll on the JFT Youtube Channel for a special online lecture, The Cinema of Suzuki Seijun, that serves as a perfect primer to Suzuki’s body of work.